An0nym0usAng3l/An0nym0usAng3l/README.md

     <td>HTML, CSS, JS, WEB3 JS....</td>
   </tr>
   <tr>
-    <td>A Crypto Project's website with a Data Dapp and A staking DApp</td>
+    <td>A Crypto Project's website with a Data Dapp that displays the active telegram channels in a contest for users with bbb in their wallets and A staking DApp</td>
   </tr>
   <tr>
     <td>